vishak-hk/PhishDetect/README.md

 ## STAGES

 i.
 Dataset collection and pre-processing; <br>
 ii.
-Machine learning model selection and development ; iii.
-Development of a web-based application for detection; iv.
+Machine learning model selection and development ; <br>
+iii.
+Development of a web-based application for detection; <br>
+iv.
 Integration of the developed model to web application;

 ## SIGNIFICANCE OF THE PROJECT